nefujiangping/entity_recognition/ELMo/README.md

 - Then run `bin/get_elmo_embedding.py`.

-- Contextualized sentence representation for `train_full/dev/test.json` will be dumped to `ELMo_data` folder.
+- Contextualized sentence representations for each sentence of `train_full/dev/test.json` will be dumped to `ELMo_data` folder.